 From creating original artwork to designing advertisements, graphic designers work in every state and every industry.
 According to the Bureau of Labor Statistics (BLS), graphic designers can earn a median salary of $48,700.
 Attaining a job in graphic design takes more than talent, practice, and professional experience; many management-level positions require an advanced degree.
 Fortunately, you can earn a master's in graphic design online in two years or less through one of many reputable online programs.
 In this article, learn how to choose the right program, courses, and career path.

-- Choosing an Online Master's in Graphic Design Program
+Online Master’s in Graphic Design Degree Program Ranking Guidelines

 The Best Online Master’s in Graphic Design Programs

 The master of fine arts in illustration at Syracuse University attracts students with a range of art education training, including those with minimal experience and professionals in the field.
 They develop skills in traditional and digital media, learning to tackle challenges in communicating ideas and messages through art.
 Some students study teaching techniques should they wish to become educators.
 The university complements its online courses with opportunities to study in New York and Los Angeles, plus Florence, Italy.

 Earning this online degree requires 60 credits and a three–year residency.
 Upon graduation, students know how to use various materials for illustration, engage in creative storytelling through art, and critically examine how the history of illustration shaped today’s industry.
 The School of Arts also welcomes visiting artists through the year, including experts in animation, video gaming, editors, and art directors, many of whom are alumni.

 Syracuse University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The online MFA program holds accreditation from the National Association of Schools of Art and Design (NASAD).